ibrahim-sharar11/movemate-prototype/PROJECT_REPORT.md

 ## Conclusion

-The MoveMate prototype successfully demonstrates a comprehensive solution to the moving service problem.
-Through careful design decisions, thoughtful interaction patterns, and polished implementation, we've created a prototype that showcases both the functionality and the user experience of a modern on-demand moving platform.
+The MoveMate prototype successfully provides a solution to the moving service problem.
+Through design decisions and implementation, I created a prototype that showcases both the functionality and the user experience of a modern on-demand moving platform.

 Key strengths of the prototype include:
 - **Complete User Journey:** From booking to post-move rating